About Lourdes Grottos

 Lourdes grotto replicas have been built at numerous Catholic institutions around the world: churches, schools, universities, seminaries, convents, monasteries, orphanages, cemeteries, retreat houses and pilgrimage sites.
 Many were built in Europe, particularly France, Germany, Belgium, and Ireland, and others are found on every continent due to missionary activity.

-Thousands were built in the United States and Canada (but only a few in Mexico, as most Mexican Catholics prefer shrines to their native Our Lady of Guadalupe).
+Thousands of Lourdes grottos were built in the United States and Canada (but only a few in Mexico, as most Mexican Catholics prefer shrines to their native Our Lady of Guadalupe).
 Lourdes grotto replicas were built as early as the 1870s and particularly from around 1900 through the mid-1950s, peaking in the 1930s.
-New grottos are still occasionally constructed today and may be enjoying a resurgence after their nadir in the 1960s through the 1980s.
+New grottos are still constructed today and may be enjoying a resurgence after their nadir in the 1960s through the 1980s.

 Lourdes Grotto Features